In Database Tour software, there are several ways of creating a table in the database:

 After that, just correct the table and field names in this SQL text and click Execute button.
 If no errors are found, then the specified table will be created and you will see it in the table list to the left of main window.

-Here, you have an opportunity to specify field names and table name for the new table, as you do in the first way (see above).
-But after clicking the Finish button, the new table will not be created.
-Instead of this, you will be moved to SQL Editor, in which the SQL text will be generated according to the specified field array and table name.
-And you will need then to click Execute button by yourself to create the table.
+Here, you have an opportunity to build the field array and table attributes like you do in the first way (see above).
+But after clicking the Finish button, instead of creating the table immediately, a new SQL Editor window will be created and filled with the SQL text generated according to the specified parameters.
+You can modify the query if you need and then execute it to create the table.

 Notes